 According to the comparison website Glimp, to live alone in Auckland, you need to earn at least NZ$5,000 per month, while a family needs around NZ$7,984 per month to live comfortably.

-Rent and mortgage payments are pretty high in Auckland.
-Expect to pay around NZ$2,280 per month to live alone in the CBD or NZ$2,360 to rent a three-bedroom suburban flat.
-The average house price in Auckland is NZ$1.04 million.
+Rent and mortgage payments are pretty high in Auckland, although it is cheaper to live in the CBD than in a city fringe suburb.
+Expect to pay around NZ$2,000 per month to live alone in the CBD or NZ$2,250 in the city fringes.
+To rent a three bedroom house in the city fringes costs around NZ$3,880/month.
+The average house price in Auckland is NZ$970,000.

 Unless you live in the central city or suburbs close to it, Auckland isn’t overly walkable or public transport friendly.
 While living in the suburbs will save you rent money, you may want to buy a car to get yourself around the wider city.